Congratulations on being admitted to Texas Law!

 Whether you already know that you’ll be joining us in Austin next year, or are yet to decide if Texas Law is the right school for you, you have many important and difficult decisions to make.
 Where should you live?
 What student organizations should you join?
 How will you pay for law school?
 Our goal in the Texas Law Admissions Office and Financial Aid Office is to make it as easy as possible for you to identify—and answer—the questions that are most important for you to have answered before deciding where to go to law school.

 Each year, we host two Admitted Students Days (ASD) for our admitted students to meet one another and visit Texas Law.
-This year’s Admitted Students Days will be held on March 3 and March 31.
-Click here for information on registering for ASD.
-We hope you plan to attend!
+This year’s Admitted Students Days were held on March 3 and March 31.

 You can also Visit Us during your own scheduled visit.